-He added that a powerful group of government delegation of technical experts in Nigeria have studied features of the technology, and saw that it has no such negative effect, before going ahead to approve its adoption in Nigeria.
+He added that a powerful group of government delegation of technical experts in Nigeria have studied features of the technology as well as its economic value, and have seen that it has no such negative effect, before going ahead to approve its adoption in Nigeria.

 Nigeria’s Federal Executive Council had earlier in the month, approved the 5G Network to improve access to digital services in the country.

 While announcing the approval, the Minister of Communications and Digital Economy, Dr Isa Pantami said the benefits are not just economic, health, security and education, but also includes higher capacity data rates.